yunusemrecetinkaya/Flutter-Widget-Gallery/README.md

 - <img src="ss1.jpg" width=200> <img src="ss3.jpg" width=200> <img src="ss4.jpg" width=200>
 - <img src="ss5.jpg" width=200> <img src="ss6.jpg" width=200>

-- If you want to see the full version of the design on your phone, you can use the download link below.
-(With source codes for Flutter)
+- I am sharing the source code of widgets that you can use for Flutter.
+I share how useful packages are used and demo screen designs.
+If you want to try the application, the link is below.

 - Play Store : https://play.google.com/store/apps/details?id=com.flutter.flutteruiapp